nasa/code-nasa-gov/README.md

 Instructions for releasing a NASA open-source project can be found on <a href="https://code.nasa.gov/#/guide">https://code.nasa.gov/#/guide</a>

 #### Code.json vs Category.json
 The projects page on code.nasa.gov is built from a JSON that contains information on NASA's open-source code projects.

+The JSON that the page is built from is called category.json.
+Category.json is generated via a script from code.json.

+New projects are added to code.json.

+All federal agencies are mandated to have a code.json that is then harvested by the General Services Adminstration (GSA) and aggregated into code.gov.

+Code.json is reformatted by a script run by NASA's open-innovation team into <a href="https://raw.githubusercontent.com/nasa/code-nasa-gov/master/data/catalog.json">category.json</a>.
+Category.json has some attributes not in code.json and is used to build the project page on code.nasa.gov.

-You can add your project to that JSON, called <a href="https://raw.githubusercontent.com/nasa/Open-Source-Catalog/master/code.json"><b>code.json</b></a>, <a href="https://github.com/nasa/Open-Source-Catalog">here</a>.
+You can add your approved open-source NASA project to <a href="https://raw.githubusercontent.com/nasa/Open-Source-Catalog/master/code.json"><b>code.json</b></a>, <a href="https://github.com/nasa/Open-Source-Catalog">here</a>.

-We use a script to convert the code.json, which is formated according to standards that allow it to be harvested into code.gov, into a <b><a href="https://raw.githubusercontent.com/nasa/code-nasa-gov/master/data/catalog.json">category.json</a></b> file that is formatted in such a way to make it easy to work with by the code.nasa.gov code.

 Additionally, at this time, only category.json has the A.I.-generated keyword tags in addition to the human-generated tags.
 This may change in the future.

+#### Why code.json is bigger then category.json
-Most of code projects listed in code.json have real open-source licenses.
-Some have licenses that constrain use to other US government agencies.
-The license type for each code project is flagged in the json.
+Some of the code projects in code.json have open-source liceneses.
+Other projects in code.json have government-source only licenses, meaning sharing is constrainted to government agencies.
+All of the code projects listed in category.json have open-source licenses.

 ## Running The Code In This Repository